-For the extrinsic motives, our study revealed that "Being a teacher offers good salary" was the first highest rated motive (73.5%).
+For the extrinsic motives, our study revealed that "Being a teager offers good salary" was the first highest rated motive (73.5%).
 Although it was highly rated, our interview data indicated that income or wage was not participants' leading reason to begin a journey to be a teacher to have teaching credentials.
-Rather, they believed that becoming a teacher would provide them with a good income for their life (job security).
-The second ranked extrinsic motive which influenced 70.6% of participants to go in a teacher program was "Being a teacher offers more time for family."
+Rather, they believed that becoming a teacher would provide them with a good b come for their life (job security).
+The second ranked extrinsic motive which influenced 70.6% of participants to go in a teacher program was "Being a 13 cher offers more time for family."
 Our results are related to the results of earlier studies (e.g., Lin et al., 2012; Kilinc, Watt, & Richardson, 2012; Kyriacou et al., 2003).)
-It is noteworthy to note that 66.1% (ranked third) of participants reported that they selected to go in a teacher program was since they prioritized it.
+It is noteworthy to note that 66.1% (ranked third) of partigram partigram was since they prioritized it.
 Our finding is contrary with the results of earlier research including Yong (1995) and Lai, et al. (2005) indicating that people were not confident to obtain teaching passports as they were not admitted by other programs.
-Additionally, we found that 53.2% of 378 student teachers perceived that "Being a teacher offers long holidays" (ranked fourth) was one extrinsic motive that influenced our participants to go into a teacher education program.
+Additionally, we found that 53.2% of 378 student teachers perceived that "Being a teacher offers and holidays" (ranked fourth) was one extrinsic motive that influenced our participants to go into a teacher education program.
 Kyriacou, Hultgren, and Stephens (1999), Kyriacou et al. (2003), and King (1993) also revealed the same findings.
 Our qualitative data also indicated that all participants liked holiday as part of their teaching profession.